ali-shaw/ali-shaw.github.io/example/_posts/2019-6-7-How-Datadog-Saved-My-Wedding.md

 ![image](/images/wedding_post/results.png)

 Later that very evening, to my amazement the check triggered a failure!
-The site was showing that the “SOLD OUT” button was no longer there, meaning it had been replaced with the “Add to Basket”
+The site was showing that the “SOLD OUT” button was no longer there, meaning it had been replaced with the “Add to Basket” button instead!

 ![image](/images/wedding_post/email.png)